cloudfoundry/cf-acceptance-tests/README.md

 ### Configuration

-Before running the tests, you must make sure you've logged in to your runtime environment and targetted a space using
+Before running the tests, you must make sure you've logged in to your runtime environment and targeted a space using
 ```
   gcf target -o [your_org] -s [your_space]
 ```